-From 1988 through 2003 Greenland Perfect trawl doors were used, measuring 9.25 m2 and weighing 2420 kg.
-They were replaced in 2004 by Injector International 7.5 m2 trawl doors weighing 2800 kg to facilitate a change of survey trawl in 2005.
-In 2005 the Skjervøy 3000 trawl was replaced by a Cosmos 2000 trawl with 'rock-hopper' ground gear comprising steel bobbins and rubber disks.
+From 1988 through 2003 Greenland Perfect trawl doors were used, measuring 9.25 m and weighing 2420 kg.
+They were replaced in 2004 by Injector International 7.5 m trawl doors weighing 2800 kg to facilitate a change of survey trawl in 2005.
+In 2005 the Skjervøy 3000 trawl was replaced by a Cosmos 2000 trawl with 'rockhopper' ground gear comprising steel bobbins and rubber disks.
 Towing speeds have been about 2.5 knots in all surveys.
-A new Cosmos trawl, with identical dimensions as the old one, were usen during the survey in 2022.
+A new Cosmos trawl, with identical dimensions as the old one, has been used during the survey since 2022.
 No differences in catchability were observed.